-An annual week-long residential summer camp serving approximately over 100 young people, ages 7-20, living with bleeding disorders, known carriers, and their siblings.
+An annual week-long residential summer camp serving approximately 100 young people, ages 7-20, living with bleeding disorders, known carriers, and their siblings.
 One of the first camps to focus on this constituency in the country, Camp Hemotion is widely recognized as a model program.

-In its 40 years of existence, Camp Hemotion has served as HFNC's primary way to reach young people and provide them with the tools they need to overcome the challenges presented them by their illness and lead healthy, vibrant and, importantly, full lives.
+In its over 40 years of existence, Camp Hemotion has served as HFNC's primary way to reach young people and provide them with the tools they need to overcome the challenges presented them by their illness and lead healthy, vibrant and, importantly, full lives.
 Specific strategies employed during the Camp session to bring about these outcomes include: Self-infusion training - medical professionals help campers learn how to mix their own medicine and inject intravenously into their arm or hand as easily, painlessly and effectively as possible.
 This is an important right of passage for children with Hemophilia as most often their parents have performed this task since they were infants.
 Learning self infusion is a critical step toward independence, as the intravenous medication is required sometimes as often as daily to sustain life for people with hemophilia.

 It is with a heavy heart that we write to you about our 2020 Camp Hemotion.
 Unfortunately, after several conversations with our infirmary team, our HFNC Medical Advisor (Marion Koerper, MD), and our camp planning team, we have made the very difficult decision to cancel Camp Hemotion for 2020.
 With the uncertainty of being able to keep our volunteers and campers safe we felt it was the right decision.
 We know that this is a very tough and emotional time for all of us.
 Your health and well-being is foremost on our minds as we navigate down this unprecedented path.

 Questions and Answers re cancellation of 2020 Camp Hemotion

 Answer: Unfortunately, no. We did explore several options, but there was no suitable alternative date in 2020.